JoyberryStudios/joyberrystudios.github.io/_posts/2021-03-23-pompomFlowers.md

 ---
 layout: blogpost
-title: "How to Make a Pom Pom Flower Bouquet"
+title: "How to Make a Pom Pom Flower Bouquet - With Materials You May Already Have"
-image: /assets/images/blogs/March2021/pompomFlowers/pompomFlowersMain.jpg
+image: /assets/images/blogs/March2021/pompomFlowers/pompomFlowerMain.jpg
 date: 2021-03-23
 tags: home DIY
 description: "diy pom pom flowers"